Lucy Bronze: Senior, 2007–10

-North Carolina Tar Heels, 2009
+College: North Carolina Tar Heels, 2009

+Having been turned down for a Loughborough University programme that accepted girls to play football and study as a teenager, Bronze turned to North Carolina.
+She had won a scholarship to the University of North Carolina at Chapel Hill from coach Anson Dorrance after impressing him during several soccer camps.

-In the summer of 2009, Bronze moved to the United States, studying at the University of North Carolina at Chapel Hill and playing for their soccer team, the Tar Heels, the most successful Division 1 team in the country; during her time there, Bronze said that she did not feel nervous to live up to such a legacy or play in the college championships as she did not really understand it.
-She won a scholarship from coach Anson Dorrance after impressing him during several soccer camps.
+In the summer of 2009, Bronze moved to Chapel Hill, studying and playing for their soccer team, the Tar Heels, the most successful Division 1 team in the country; during her time there, Bronze said that she did not feel nervous to live up to such a legacy or play in the college championships as she did not really understand it.
 Originally recruited to play as a true freshman defender and told she would not get many minutes behind more senior players, though with the potential to be a starter in her second year, the season-ending injury suffered by Nikki Washington saw Bronze featured prominently in the midfield for the team.
+The youngest player on the team, Bronze volunteered to pair-up against senior Tobin Heath in competitive training.

-As a starter, she won the ACC tournament, and, in December 2009, became the first British player to win an NCAA Cup after having assisted for the crucial goal in the semi-final and making an important clearance in the final.
+As a starter, Bronze won the ACC tournament, and, in December 2009, became the first British player to win an NCAA Cup after having assisted for the crucial goal in the semi-final and making an important clearance in the final.
 All-American honours as a midfielder followed for Bronze, who scored three goals and provided four assists in 24 games, with Dorrance saying that she brought a level of polish and savviness from English football to the team and the college writing that she "dominated" in the NCAA tournament for them.

 Bronze missed a match in September to train with the youth squad in England, and returned for international training again in December 2009.
 By this point she had been told by England that if she continued to play in the United States they would not consider her for the national team.
 During England training, she injured her knee, which then became infected, and she spent much of the next year in a leg brace.
 She transferred to Leeds Metropolitan University in 2010.
 She became a "key member" of the Leeds Met university women's football team, which won the BUCS North Premier Division in the 2010–11 year.
+Some of her North Carolina college teammates were already successful internationals, and Bronze has credited witnessing the "huge spectacle" of women's football in the United States, as well as experiencing the mentality in training there, with inspiring her career.